-ProASIC3E devices support the JTAG-based IEEE 1532 standard for ISP.
+ProASIC3E devices support the JTAG-based IEEE1532 standard for ISP.
 As part of this support, when a ProASIC3E device is in an unprogrammed state, all user I/O pins are disabled.
-This is achieved by keeping the global IO\EN signal deactivated, which also has the effect of disabling the input buffers.
-The SAMPLE/PRELOAD instruction captures the status of pads in parallel and shifts them out as new data is shift in for loading into the Boundary Scan Register.
-When the ProASIC3E device is in an unprogrammed state, the SAMPLE/PRELOAD instruction has no effect on I/O status, however, it will continue to shift in new data to be loaded into the BSR; therefore, when SAMPLE/PRELOAD is used on an unprogrammed device, the BSR will be loaded with undefined data.
-Refer to the In-System Programming (ISP) in ProASIC3/E Using FlashPro3 application note for more details.
+This is achieved by keeping the global IO_EN signal deactivated, which also has the effect of disabling the input buffers.
+Consequently, the SAMPLE instruction will have no effect while the ProASIC3E device is in this unprogrammed state-different behavior from that of the ProASICPLUS device family.
+This is done because SAMPLE is defined in the IEEE1532 specification as a noninvasive instruction.
+If the input buffers were to be enabled by SAMPLE temporarily turning on the I/Os, then it would not truly be a noninvasive instruction.
+Refer to the standard or the In-System Programming (ISP) in ProASIC3/E Using FlashPro3 application note for more details.

-For JTAG timing information of setup, hold, and fall times, refer to the FlashPro User's Guide.
+For JTAG timing information of setup, hold, and fall times refer to the FlashPro User's Guide.